-This suggested itinerary Croatia will take us to the beautiful shores of Dalmatia, Croatia.
-This itinerary is ideal for novice sailors and challenging enough for the experienced ones.
+This suggested sailing itinerary in Dalmatia is ideal for novice sailors and challenging enough for the experienced ones.
 Let’s explore Dalmatia and Croatia together!

 Sailing in Croatia

-This itinerary can best be initiated from the marinas of Split, Marina Kastela or Trogir and has a total length of 115 n.m..
+In addition, this itinerary can be initiated from all the marinas of Split, Marina Kastela or Trogir and has a total length of 115 n.m..
 All these harbours can best be reached when you fly on Split.
 In this description, Marina Kastela will be the starting harbour because of its central location.
 During the high season it is very convenient to utilize the services of Uber for transfers from the airport to the marina.
 Haven’t booked a yacht for this summer yet?
 Tubber’s offer in Croatia is close to endless.
 Choose your perfect yacht here.

 Day 1: Marina Kastela – Bobovišća